tze088/tp/docs/UserGuide.md

 * `set-repo 2 r/https://github.com/AY2526S1-CS2103T-F12-1/tp` sets the repository link in 2nd group to 'https://github.com/AY2526S1-CS2103T-F12-1/tp'

 ### Getting repository link from a group : `get-repo`
-Retrieves the repository link of the specified group and auto copy to your clipboard.
+Retrieves the repository link of the specified group and automatically copies it to your clipboard.

 Format: `get-repo GROUP_INDEX`